 Crackerjack Cookies bring back lots of good memories.
 The peanuts and molasses-coated popcorn gets mixed into special cookie dough and bakes up into perfect cookies.

-Well that’s what Crackerjack Cookies are all about.
-An super and great cookie that takes advantage of the peanuts and molasses-coated popcorn to enhance an already promising cookie.
+Well, that's what Crackerjack Cookies are all about.
+A super and great cookie that takes advantage of the peanuts and molasses-coated popcorn to enhance an already promising cookie.

 I can guarantee that you and your 'crackerjack little ones' will all love them.

 If you have an electric mixer then that takes a lot of the work out of cookies.
 Hand mixers work great too.
 Don't use the electric mixer when you're adding the crackerjacks, peanuts and rice crispies though.

 Often I'll just pull out my mixing bowls and wooden spoons though.
 You'll need sturdy wooden spoons for stirring in the cracker jacks..

 Electric or by hand something you'll need for sure is the measuring cups and spoons.
 This set has lots of sizes.

 - 2 tablespoons flaxseed meal this will be mixed with 6 tablespoons water and used as two eggs

 - 1 cup sugar organic will be vegan